 APA Research Proposal

-The APA format can actually help you understand how to write a proposal for a research paper, as the APA guidelines themselves seek an introduction, an abstract, and a bibliography already within the paper itself, not only in the proposal.
+The APA format itself can help you understand how to write a proposal for a research paper, since the APA guidelines require writing an abstract, an introduction, and a bibliography as part of the paper, not only in the proposal.
 Here is a short breakdown of the APA proposal format: